kowshikthopalli/kowshikthopalli.github.io/index.md

 ## Welcome to GitHub Pages
 This is my personal page.

-I am a PhD student in the Geometric Media lab [Link] https://pavanturaga.com/geometric-media-lab/
+I am a PhD student in the [Geometric Media lab](https://pavanturaga.com/geometric-media-lab/).
+My advisor is [Dr. Pavan Turaga](https://pavanturaga.com/)
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for